 How serious is it?

 Ideally, you want to prevent cellulitis from occurring in the first place.
 The best way to do this is to take care of any wounds you have properly.
-Gently wash the area with soap and water daily, apply a protective cream/ointment and cover it with a bandage to prevent dirt and germs from getting to the area.
-Remember to change the bandage daily or if it becomes soiled or wet.
-Keep an eye out for signs infection, such as redness, pain, and drainage.
+Gently wash the area with soap and water daily, apply a protective cream/ointment and cover it with a bandage to prevent dirt and germs from getting to the site.
+Remember to change the dressing daily or if it becomes soiled or wet.
+Keep an eye out for signs of infection, such as redness, pain, and drainage.

 Individuals with diabetes or poor circulation need to take additional safety measures.
 Inspect your feet daily for any sores or changes.
 While keeping your feet clean/dry is vital, you should also wash them daily (just don’t soak them).
 It’s key to moisturize your feet to prevent cracking (just don’t get lotion between your toes because this can lead to fungal infections).
 It’s essential to be careful while trimming toenails.
 Always wear clean/dry socks and well-cushioned shoes that fit appropriately.
 Be sure to seek prompt treatment for any infections.